Stephen-Seo/c_simple_http/README.md

 The config file can be reloaded if the program receives the SIGUSR1 signal.
 The `--enable-reload-config-on-change` option automatically reloads the config file if the config file has changed.

+The `--enable-cache-dir=<DIR>` option enables caching and sets the "cache-dir" at the same time. `--cache-entry-lifetime-seconds=<SECONDS>` determines when a cache entry expires.